dib-lab/dammit/doc/about.md

 5. It should be relatively fast
 6. It should try to be correct, insofar as any computational approach can be "correct"
-7. It should give the user some measure of confidence for its results.

 ## The Obligatory Flowchart